 As you may be well aware, PTSD doesn’t run in a straight line.
-What helps others improve their lifestyles may not work so well for you, and what is working for you may not do so consistently.
-The main thing you should know about recovery is that you don’t have to go straight towards all the time.
-You really want to work towards making solid progress with an intention in mind and do this over time.
+What helps some improve their lifestyles, may not work so well for you and what is working for you may not always do so consistently.
+In this blog, we break down how PTSD can be affected by nutrition from a broad perspective.

 - The brain needs time to consolidate and comprehend changes: Your brain learns and then needs to uptake, integrate, organise and implement the changes you want to occur.
 If you go full speed ahead without giving your brain the time to consolidate the changes, you can be at risk of overloading your mental capacity.
 Your brain experiences a series of growth spurts which are followed by periods where you feel you are not making as much progress.
 This may mean your brain is just working quietly, and you shouldn’t be discouraged by this.